wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 The PowerAuth SDK uses the following types of exceptions:

-- `PowerAuthMissingConfigException` - is typically thrown immediately when the `PowerAuthSDK` instance is initialized with an invalid configuration.
 - `FailedApiException` - is typically returned to callbacks when an asynchronous HTTP request ends on error.
 - `ErrorResponseApiException` - is typically returned to callbacks when an asynchronous HTTP request ends on an error and the error model object is present in the response.
 - `PowerAuthErrorException` - typically covers all other erroneous situations.
 You can investigate a detailed reason for failure by getting the integer, from the set of `PowerAuthErrorCodes` constants.